stacksgov/grants-program/docs/Process.md

 The Application Review Phase consists of the following steps:

 - Before submitting an application read this document in its entirety, study grant applications with a similar mission in the Program Applications Github repo, and build a relationship with the Stacks community on the Stacks Discord server.
-- Submit an application via the [Stacks Foundation Grants Launchpad](https://grants.stacks.org/).
+- Submit an application via the [Stacks Foundation Grant Launchpad](https://grants.stacks.org/).
   - _The Grant Launchpad creates a Github issue for your grant application._
   - _After creating your application all interaction, revisions, updates occur on Github._
 - Receive informal feedback received from the community on your application via comments on your Github issue.